ianology/iot-hub-node-intel-edison-getstartedkit/README.md

 - Once you have the sample running, visit your dashboard by visiting azureiotsuite.com and clicking “Launch” on your solution
 - Make sure the “Device to View” in the upper right is set to your device
-- If the demo is running, you should see the graph change as your data updates in real time!
+- If the demo is running, ou should see an output on your command window that shows your device details and the sensor data.
+Also, check out how the graph changes in real time as your data updates!

 ***
 **Note:** Make sure to **stop** your remote monitoring solution once you have completed this to avoid unnecesary Azure consumption!
+Check out the troubleshooting section for more details.
 ***

 ## 1.8 Next steps